 The Admissions Committee takes a holistic approach to reviewing applications, and we will complete the review of your application after we have received all of your application requirements.

 If you are interested in any of the joint Ph.D. degree programs, you are required to submit only one application for admission.
 (NOTE: If you are interested in the joint Ph.D. program in Machine Learning & Public Policy, please see additional details below the application checklist).
 We encourage you to submit your application for admission to the department which houses your primary area of interest, and to focus on meeting all of the admissions requirements for that specific department.

 Joint Machine Learning & Public Policy Ph.D.
 Program-Specific Details

 Heinz College Ph.D. students who are currently enrolled in their first year of study in the program are eligible to apply for admission to this joint program.
 Applications from first year Ph.D. students for admission to the joint Machine Learning & Public Policy Ph.D. program must be submitted by May 31 to be considered for admission by the following Fall semester.

-Admission of students already enrolled in the Heinz College Ph.D. program (PPM or ISM) into the joint Machine Learning & Public Policy program will be by a lightweight application process to the Machine Learning Department (MLD), as described on the MLD website
+Admission of students already enrolled in the Heinz College Ph.D. program (PPM or ISM) into the joint Machine Learning & Public Policy program will be via a application process to the Machine Learning Department (MLD), as described on the MLD website

 Frequently Asked Questions

 Didn't find what you were looking for on this page?
 Check out our Admissions Frequently Asked Questions page for additional information on any of the topics or processes outlined above.